2 Day Inca Trail Hike – Short Inca Trail Machu Picchu

 Frequently Asked Questions (FAQ)

-6. What is the best time to trek the Inca Trail?
+When is the best time to trek the Inca Trail?

 Day 1: Cusco – Ollantaytambo – Km.104 – Callacancha – Wiñay Wayna – Intipunku – Aguas Calientes